huggla/secure_and_minimal/README.md

 ### CONTENTDESTINATION[1-5]
 The destination where content from the corresponding content image are copied to.
 The destination is relative to the build root, to copy directly to the final image prepend /finalfs.

+### ADDREPOS
+Space-separated list of additional Alpine package repositories to use during the build process.

+### RUNDEPS
+Space-separated list of Alpine packages that should be included in the final image.

+### RUNDEPS_UNTRUSTED
+Same as RUNDEPS but allows untrusted repositories.

 # DOCUMENTATION IN PROGRESS!!!
 ...